Kiruxg/Video-Chat-App-with-NodeJS/readme.md

     git clone https://github.com/Kiruxg/Video-Chat-App-with-NodeJS.git

+Install all dependencies

-    npm i to install all dependencies
+    npm i

 ## How to use